MarBry111/Fake-News-Detection-for-statements-in-Polish-Language/README.md

 ## Methods
 ### Usage of Polish (benchmark)
 First step was to recreate methods with data used in [Machine Learning Approach to Fact-Checking  in West Slavic Languages](https://aclanthology.org/R19-1113.pdf) paper and compare with my approach (the one used in paper was Ngrams with logistic regression).
 The dataset of polish claims has been used - only `TRUE` and `FALSE` statements (respectively 1761 and 648 records) and randomly undersampling them to get balanced dataset.
-Due to the lack of data approach used in this experiment was to evaluate by using 10-fold cross-validation (CV) by randomly splitting data and by using Latent Dirichlet Allocation (LDA) topic modelling to assign each of the statements into different topic (inspired by [Capturing the Style of Fake News](https://ojs.aaai.org//index.php/AAAI/article/view/5386)).
+Due to the lack of data approach used in this experiment was to evaluate by using 10-fold cross-validation (CV) by randomly splitting data and by using Latent Dirichlet Allocation (LDA) topic modelling to assign each of the statements into different topic (inspired by [Capturing the Style of Fake News](https://ojs.aaai.org//index.php/AAAI/article/view/5386) - it was also inspiration for some of the features, along with [Identifying Different Writing Styles in a Document Intrinsically Using Stylometric Analysis](https://github.com/Hassaan-Elahi/Writing-Styles-Classification-Using-Stylometric-Analysis)).
 After obtaining test dataset for given fold the correlation between label and each of the features has been calculated and only data with values higher than absolute value greater than 0.05 or 0.01 were used.
 Metrics to evaluate goodness of given model: accuracy and f1-score.

 Approaches used (for each of them the Logistic Regression has been used with C=1 and L2 regularization) for random and based on topic 10-fold CV: